Cookie Recipes

 How to make soft cookies

-For soft cookies, remove from the oven a minute early when the tops still look slightly wet.
-The residual heat of the oven will finish them to perfection.
+Also, remove from the oven a minute early when the tops still look slightly wet.
+Residual heat will finish them to perfection.
 Cool on the baking sheet before transferring to a wire rack.

 The Ultimate Cookie Handbook